getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

-# Group Forms and Submissions
+# Group Forms

 `Form`s are the heart of ODK.
 They are created out of XML documents in the [ODK XForms](https://opendatakit.github.io/xforms-spec/) specification format.
 The [Intro to Forms](https://docs.opendatakit.org/form-design-intro/) on the ODK Documentation website is a good resource if you are unsure what this means.
 Once created, Forms can be retrieved in a variety of ways, their state can be managed, and they can be deleted.

-`Submission`s are filled-out forms (also called `Instance`s in some other ODK documentation).
-Each is associated with a particular Form (and in many cases with a particular _version_ of a Form), and is also created out of a standard XML format based on the Form itself.
-Submissions can be sent with many accompanying multimedia attachments, such as photos taken in the course of the survey.
-Once created, the Submissions themselves as well as their attachments can be retrieved through this API.

-These subsections cover only the modern RESTful API resources involving Forms and Submissions.
-For documentation on the OpenRosa endpoints (which can be used to list Forms and submit Submissions), or the OData endpoints (which can be used to bulk-export the data in the standardize OData format), see those sections below.
+These subsections cover only the modern RESTful API resources involving Forms.
+For documentation on the OpenRosa `formList` endpoint (which can be used to list Forms), see that section below.

 ## Forms [/v1/projects/{projectId}/forms]